Upper School

 French I

 Students are introduced to the French language and culture.
+They develop skills in the four language modalities: speaking, listening, reading, and writing.

 French II

-French II Honors
+Read More about French II

 French III

-This course continues to review and reinforce communication skills through the integration of listening, speaking, reading, and writing activities.
+This course continues to review and reinforce fundamental communication skills through the integration of listening, speaking, reading, and writing activities.

 French III Honors

-This course continues to review and reinforce communication skills through the integration of listening, speaking, reading, and writing activities.
+This course continues to review and reinforce fundamental communication skills through the integration of listening, speaking, reading, and writing activities.

 French IV